Vyral/base-template/_posts/2018-08-02-how-getting-an-instant-offer-can-help-you-sell-your-home-now.md

 {% include pullquote.html %}

 We created the program specifically with you in mind.
 We come out to your home, meet with you, listen to your story, and make an instant offer within 24 hours.
-The can benefit from the program by getting to choose the closing date, not having to complete repairs, and you get your money as soon as possible.
+You get to choose the closing date, not have to worry about making any repairs, and get your money as soon as possible.

-If you have any questions, feel free to reach out to us or go to hbrinstantoffers.com.
+If you have any questions, feel free to reach out to us or go to HBRinstantoffers.com.
 We look forward to working with you.